maminech/aminoss_photography/mobile-admin-app/BUILD_AND_DEPLOY.md

 ## 🔗 How to Make It Available to Admins

 ### Option 1: Host on Vercel (Recommended)
-1. Create a folder: `e:\aminoss photography\public\downloads\`
+1. Create a folder: `e:\Innov8 Production\public\downloads\`
-2. Place the APK file there: `aminoss-admin.apk`
+2. Place the APK file there: `Innov8-admin.apk`
-3. Update the download page to point to: `/downloads/aminoss-admin.apk`
+3. Update the download page to point to: `/downloads/Innov8-admin.apk`
 4. Deploy to Vercel - APK will be publicly accessible

 ### Option 2: Use Expo's Download Link